Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 > Get rid of half the words on each page, then rid of half of whats left.

-* A sentance should contain no unncecessary words
+* A sentence should contain no unnecessary words
 * A paragraph should contain no unnecessary sentences
-* The advantages of getting rid of all those wotrds that no one is going to read has several enefits:
+* The advantages of getting rid of all those words that no one is going to read has several benefits:
 	1. It reduces the noise level of the page
 	2. It makes the useful content more prominent
 	3. It makes the pages shorter, allowing users to see more of each page at a glance without scrolling.

 ### Happy Talk Must Die

 * Get rid of introductory text.
 * If you are unsure as to whether something is happy talk, ask yourself : If I listen very closely while i'm reading it, can you actually hear a tiny voice in the back of your head saying "blah blah blah blah..."

 ### Instructions Must Die

-* Try to eliminate instructions entirely by making everything self-explaatory, or as close to it as possible.
+* Try to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.
-* If instructions are absolutely neccesssary, cut them back to the bare minimum
+* If instructions are absolutely necessary, cut them back to the bare minimum

 ----